1stdibs/WrapModel/README.md

 `currentModelData()` takes two parameters that alter how the dictionary is built:

 1. `withNulls: Bool` - if true, model properties with no value will emit an NSNull into the data dictionary, which will translate into a nil value if converted to JSON.
-2. `forSerialization: Bool` - if true, only those model properties whose serialization mode is `.always`
+2. `forOutput: Bool` - if true, only those model properties whose `serializeForOutput` flag is true will be emitted.

-`currentModelDataAsJSON(withNulls:Bool)` is also available and returns a JSON string including only model properties whose serialization mode is `.always`
+`currentModelDataAsJSON(withNulls:Bool)` is also available and returns a JSON string including only model properties whose `serializeForOutput` flag is true.

 ## <a name="goals"></a>Goals
 (in more depth)